danwing/settle-requirements/draft-wing-settle-requirements.md

 > R-TLS-SNI: A solution SHOULD support TLS SNI so a server knows which key pair/cert is expected.

-## Localhost

-> R-LOCALHOST: A solution SHOULD support "localhost" (e.g., for sending a user to connect to a local service)

 ## W3C Private Network Access